We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-AmicableChampagneTurkey2105 +0 points · about 6 years ago Original Poster
+AmicableChampagneTurkey2105 +0 points · over 6 years ago Original Poster

 I recently learned about the mallampati/friedman classification of tongue positioning from my physician.
 He said I'm a level III, nearly IV.
 What specific oral appliances could I ask my sleep physician about that are better for a very small mouth cavity and that tongue position?